cmdr-ishwar-singh/init-inquiry/README.md

       ...
     end
     ```
-    (Use the -c flag to specify a controller, for example: `rails generate init-inquiry:controllers inquiries `)
+    (Use the -c flag to specify a controller, for example: `rails generate init_inquiry:controllers inquiries `)

 ## Contributing